‘Baby Trump’ balloon slashed at Alabama appearance

 The incident occurred during Trump’s visit to watch the University of Alabama football game.
 The balloon, which is over 20 feet (6.1 meters) tall, was set up in a nearby park.

-Jim Girvan, the organizer of a group that “adopts” out Baby Trump balloons for protests, said a man charged the balloon with a knife and cut an 8-foot-long (2.4-meter-long) gash in the back.
-Girvan said the man was arrested.
-Tuscaloosa police did not immediately respond to a request for more details.
+Jim Girvan, the organizer of a group that “adopts” out the Trump balloons for protests, said a man charged the balloon with a knife and cut an 8-foot-long (2.4-meter-long) gash in the back.

+In a news release, Tuscaloosa police said Hoyt Deau Hutchinson, 32, was arrested and charged with first-degree criminal mischief.

 The orange, diaper-clad, cellphone-clutching caricature of the president is often taken to Trump appearances as a way to protest him.